 1) Do not polish new or very young leaves.
 2) Do not press down hard on the leaves as you "rub in".
 3) Always read the manufactures instructions.
 And finally - 4) Do not risk it on a prized pot plant.
 Just in case.

 Our website is all about Houseplants.
 Packed full of Care Tips, Instructions, How to Guides and Plant Profiles.
 We're constantly growing and sharing knowledge so feel free to Follow Us on Social Media or Bookmark the site.
-Meanwhile if you've any Comments, Suggestions or Questions we'd love to hear from you.
+If you've any Comments or Suggestions we'd love to hear from you.